DoD-Platform-One/Twistlock/docs/README.md

     exit 1
 fi
 ```
-Notes: curl has some difficulties with special charicters.
-During the initial setup using a password without special cahricters is recommended.
+Notes: curl has some difficulties with special characters.
+During the initial setup using a password without special characters is recommended.
 This password needs to be changed to a complex password or the account removed when keycloak is integrated.

 #### Install Defender with Twistcli

-Defender can be installde from console, script or by command line.
+Defender can be installed from console, script or by command line.
 The twistlock CLI is provided as a part of the installation.
 This can be found in the Manage/System/Download.
 After download ensure the file is made executable.
 ```
 $ chmod +x twistcli
 ```